 So, the truth table provides some needed reality to your thinking.
 Most importantly, it helps elevate the critical reality that even though you are saying “yes” to the relationship, the other person may be saying “no.”

 In the example of the husband and wife, the truth table would help them identify that the wife can respect him when the husband does not love her, and the husband can love her even when the wife does not respect him.

 The point – are you doing your part whether they are doing their part or doing what is right?
 That is the beginning of a great relationship – you decide to do what is right, to say “yes” even if they say “no.”

 If your definition depends on them, you will be in the Left Circle.
 Learn about the 2 Circles if you don't remember them.

 Go back and review your description or definition of a great relationship.
 Is any of it dependent on the other person?
 For example, “A great relationship satisfies me” or “A great relationship is where both parties mutually respect and love each other.”

 What happens if the other person doesn't do their part?
-Does your definition leave room for them to not do their part while you still do yours?
-If the definition requires the other party to be doing something then it most likely needs to be revised.
+Does your definition leave room for them not to do their part while you still do yours?
+If the definition requires the other party to do something, then it must be revised.